 Point (b) is a direct consequence of this more general claim.
-Point (c) comes directly from Proposition~\ref{p:taujk_rec}.
+Point (c) directly comes from Proposition~\ref{p:taujk_rec}.

-Now, a key fact: for all finite words $w$, $|w| \le |\tau_k(w)|$.
+Now a key fact: for all finite words $w$, we have $|w| \le |\tau_k(w)|$.
 This inequality is even strict when $w$ is a non-empty prefix of $x_k$, since $x_k[0]=k$ and $|\tau_k(k)|=2$.
 The remaining points are direct consequences of this key fact. \end{proof}

-\begin{proposition} For $j\ge 0$ and $k,m\ge 1$, there exists a unique $n\ge 1$ such that $L_k^j(n{-}1)<m\le L_k^j(n)$. \end{proposition} \begin{proof} Standard consequence of $L_k^j(0)=0$ and the strict monotonicity of $L_k^j$. \end{proof}
+\begin{proposition} For $j\ge 0$ and $k,m\ge 1$, there exists a unique $n\ge 1$ such that $L_k^j(n-1)<m\le L_k^j(n)$. \end{proposition} \begin{proof} Standard consequence of $L_k^j(0)=0$ and the strict monotonicity of $L_k^j$. \end{proof}